Presidency of Andrew Jackson: Panic of 1837

 The national economy boomed after mid-1834 as state banks liberally extended credit.
 Due in part to the booming economy, Jackson paid off the entire national debt in January 1835, the only time in U.S. history that that has been accomplished.
 In the aftermath of the Bank War, Jackson asked Congress to pass a bill to regulate the pet banks.
 Jackson sought to restrict the issuance of paper banknotes under $5, and also to require banks to hold specie (gold or silver coins) equal to one fourth of the value of banknotes they issued.
 As Congress did not act on this proposal by the end of its session in March 1835, Secretary of the Treasury Woodbury forced the pet banks to accept restrictions similar to those that Jackson had proposed to Congress.

 The debate over financial regulation became tied to a debate over the disposition of the federal budget surplus and proposals to increase the number of pet banks.
 In June 1836, Congress passed a bill that doubled the number of pet banks, distributed surplus federal revenue to the states, and instituted Jackson's proposed bank regulations.
 Jackson considered vetoing the bill primarily due to his opposition to the distribution of federal revenue, but he ultimately decided to let it pass into law.
 As the number of pet banks increased from 33 to 81, regulation of the government's deposits became more difficult, and lending increased.
-The growing number of loans contributed to a boom in land prices and land sales; the General Land Office sold 12.5 million acres of public land in 1835, compared to 2 million acres in 1829.
+The growing number of loans contributed to a boom in land prices and land sales; the United States General Land Office sold 12.5 million acres of public land in 1835, compared to 2 million acres in 1829.
 Seeking to curb land speculation, Jackson issued the Specie Circular, an executive order that required buyers of government lands to pay in specie.
 The Specie Circular undermined the public's trust in the value of paper money; Congress passed a bill to revoke Jackson's policy, but Jackson vetoed that bill on his last day in office.

 The period of good economic conditions ended with the onset of the Panic of 1837.
 Jackson's Specie Circular, albeit designed to reduce speculation and stabilize the economy, left many investors unable to afford to pay loans in gold and silver.
 The same year there was a downturn in Great Britain's economy, resulting in decreased foreign investment in the United States.
 As a result, the U.S. economy went into a depression, banks became insolvent, the national debt increased, business failures rose, cotton prices dropped, and unemployment dramatically increased.
 The depression that followed lasted until 1841, when the economy began to rebound.